Menu

 • you die

-• you appointed your spouse and you stop living together because you have decided to end your relationship
+• you appointed your spouse as attorney and you stop living with them because you have decided to end the relationship

 • your attorney becomes bankrupt